schell/mod/README.md

 </script>
 ```

+In this first call `mod` packages your module initialization object and starts loading its dependencies (either through XMLHttpRequest or script tag injection).
+Once the dependencies are loaded (which may or may not define more modules and load more scripts), the result of the `init` function is stored in `mod.modules`, in this case as `mod.modules.main`.
+The loaded modules are exposed to your `init` and `callback` functions as the only parameter, so they don't clutter global space.

 Notes
 -----
-In development situations the scripts `require` loads can change often.
-In order to avoid the browser cacheing these files (and returning an old version of your scripts) set `require.nocache = true`, which will enable the "force re-download" feature.
-Unfortunately with `require.nocache` set to true, many javascript debuggers can't set breakpoints on the loaded scripts.
+In development situations the scripts `mod` loads can change often.
+In order to avoid the browser cacheing these files (and returning an old version of your scripts) set `mod.nocache = true`, which will enable the "force re-download" feature.
+Unfortunately with `mod.nocache` set to true, many javascript debuggers can't set breakpoints on the loaded scripts.
 Keep this in mind.

 See tests/index.html and associated files for more info.